-It was a great task to ban plastic completely on campus.
+There were a number of barriers to executing the green campus campaign.
+It is a tedious task to ban plastic completely on campus.
 The attitude of faculty and students towards changing the campus into plastic plastic-free environment is not fully positive.
 Recycling of non-degradable waste material is very expensive and time-consuming.
+Climatic conditions adversely affected the survival of tree saplings planted by green campus volunteers.
+An air quality monitoring system is lacking in the campus.